Learning Ukulele with Curt

 Be sure to ask this question before a prospective teacher asks what styles of music you would like to perform.

-Jazz and classical music are areas where a dedicated teacher specializing in that genre is most beneficial.
+“Jazz” and “Classical” music are areas where a dedicated teacher specializing in that genre is most beneficial.
 Naturally, there are fewer specialists in these styles.
-A good jazz guitar teacher should be able to help you with the non-technical aspect of your study on the ukulele.
-An excellent classical guitar teacher can help with the technical, traditional Classical fingerstyle part of ukulele.
+A good jazz guitar teacher should be able to help you with the non-technical aspects of your study of the ukulele.
+An excellent classical guitar teacher can help with the technical, traditional Classical fingerstyle part of the ukulele.

 NOTE: You do not have to study with only one teacher at a time.
 A good teacher would not be offended if you studied with other teachers at the same time.